Edward William Coon: Relationship to Australian COON Cheese

 A link between the Australian cheese branded as Kraft COON Cheese and Coon was first made by Kraft Foods Inc. in 1988 in response to questioning by journalists from The Sydney Morning Herald over the continued usage of the brand name despite it also being used as a derogatory term for Indigenous Australians.
 An Australian cheese had been made first as "Red Coon" in 1931, and from about 1959 under the brand COON, by the Kraft Walker Cheese Co.

 Various versions of the company history have listed different stories linking Coon to the Australian cheese with various inconsistent claims as to Coon's relationship to the cheese brand, his education, the nature of his patent, and the dates the cheese was produced.

 In January 2021 the owners of the COON brand, Saputo Inc., announced the renaming of the brand to CHEER, which would be labelled as such from July 2021, in line with "current attitudes and perspectives".

 Family and death

 Coon married Frances Gregory Reinhold at the Holy Trinity Church in Philadelphia on September 3, 1904.
 Frances died in May 1922.
 He married Mrs. Mary Lewis Parker in Manhattan on March 27, 1925, when he was 53 years old and she 51.
 There were no children of either marriage.

-Coon died on 12 January 1934 of a heart attack.
+Coon died on 12 January 1934, aged 62, in Philadelphia, of a heart attack.